 To keep the design continuous, paint your cabinets the same color as your walls.
 This erases visual boundaries caused by contrasting colors.
 Stick with lighter hues and pale colors that tend to reflect light and make the space appear larger.

 Keeping clutter from your countertops and investing in the right storage solutions is key to making sure the layout of your kitchen is as convenient as possible.
 Recessed storage is a great way to maximize your storage space while keeping your countertops and flooring space open for cooking and food preparation.

 If you can, tuck your pantry or some shelving flush with the wall, as shown in the kitchen below—you’ll be surprised how much space you'll gain!

 Incorporating open shelving into your kitchen keeps it from appearing broken-up and gives the illusion of a more expansive space.
 Open shelving is also a great way to keep your countertops clear.
 You can use your open shelves to display your favorite focal pieces and ensure easy access to everyday essentials.

 Glass doors allow the eye to travel to the back of the cabinet, making the kitchen seem more expansive.
 They also lighten the look of your cabinetry, and lend a more open feel to your cooking area.
 If you like darker chocolate or cherry colors for your cabinets, adding glass cabinet doors can help bring light to these darker colors in your small kitchen.

-Where in Milford, CT, can I find the top specialists in kitchen remodeling?
+Where can I find the top specialists in kitchen remodeling?